akostrik/stage_telegram_python/README.md

 ## Other technical limitations
 In addition to putting of a channel identifier added by user to MongoDB, `Server 3` should pass it directly to `Server 1` via `Server 3` API, in order to release `Server 1` from constant observation of the MongoDB collection.

-Asynchrony of all MongoDB requests and OpenAI requests is not implemented yet.
+Asynchrony of all MongoDB requests and OpenAI requests will be implemented.

-Installation an configuration instructions are complicated, bacause usage of docker containers for them is not implemented yet.
+Installation an configuration instructions are complicated, bacause usage of docker containers for them will be implemented.

 ## Conceptual limitations
 The learning and the choice of the characteristics are founded on a human subjective opinion, where there's a margin of error.